getodk/docs/odk1-src/briefcase-using.rst

   If you have incomplete forms that you cannot finalize before pulling into Briefcase, delete them.
 If you need to keep them, make a copy of :file:`/sdcard/odk` before deleting them, and restore it after you are finished.

 2. Using your device, create a zip archive of the entire :file:`odk` directory with a file managing app such as `OI File Manager <https://play.google.com/store/apps/details?id=org.openintents.filemanager>`_.
 3. Transfer the zip file to your local hard drive via a USB cable.
-You can also use the Share feature in your file manager to transfer it to a third-party service like Google Drive or Dropbox then download it to your local hard drive.
+You can also use the Share feature in your file manager to transfer it to a third-party service like Google Drive then download it to your local hard drive.
 4. Once the zip file is on your local hard drive, unzip the file.

 .. warning::

-  Briefcase cannot discriminate between duplicate submissions.
-After you pull completed forms into Briefcase, it is important that you delete them from Collect.
-Otherwise, the next time you pull in forms, you will create duplicates.
+  When pulling from Collect, Briefcase pulls incomplete, saved, or finalized forms.
+After you pull forms into Briefcase, it is important that you delete them from Collect.
+Otherwise, the next time you pull, you will create duplicates.

 .. _pull-form-definition: